-Saas (Software as a Service), IaaS (Infrastructure as a Service) and PaaS (Platform as a Service) might give birth to industry specific services and platform in future such as BaaP (Banking as a Platform).
-Several survey (Done by many different organisations in different countries) reports shows a result of findings about financial exclusion and its direct correlation to poverty.
+Saas (Software as a Service), IaaS (Infrastructure as a Service) and PaaS (Platform as a Service) might give birth to industry-specific services and platform in future such as BaaP (Banking as a Platform).
+Several surveys (Done by many different organisations in different countries) reports shows a result of findings of financial exclusion and its direct correlation to poverty.
 To get rid of known fact “Basic financial services are out of reach for one in four individuals on Earth” it is very important to get BaaP in to play sooner with no brainer and barrier.

 Financial inclusion is not just providing basic banking services but to complete the definition it is also expected from Finclusion Service Provider to ensure 1.
 Consumers have a legal right of access to a basic bank/wallet account, 2.
-Comply with minimum performance standards relating to fair treatment of customers, functionality and charges and 3.
+Comply with minimum performance standards relating to the fair treatment of customers, functionality and charges and 3.
 Keep greater transparency on compliance with requirements.
-Mobile Payments are kind of value added services on top of basic services, which is supported by mobile wallet at the backend.
+Mobile Payments are kind of value-added services on top of basic services, which is supported by mobile wallet at the backend.
 The Key Takeaways from Finclusion are as follows

 - Crystal clear and basic understanding of Mobile Money, Financial Inclusion & Mobile Payments

 - Business ethics & social responsibilities segregation out of MFS systems & services